Lux-AI-Challenge/Lux-Design-S1/specs.md

 During the night, [Units](#Units) and Cities need to produce light to survive.
 Each turn of night, each [Unit](#Units) and [CityTile](#CityTiles) will consume an amount of fuel, see table below for rates.
 [Units](#Units) in particular will use their carried resources to produce light whereas [CityTiles](#CityTiles) will use their fuel to produce light.

 [Workers](#Workers) and [Carts](#Carts) will only need to consume resources if they are not on a [CityTile](#CityTiles).
-When outside the City, Workers and [Carts](#Carts) must consume whole units of resources to satisfy their night needs, e.g. if a worker carries 1 wood and 5 uranium on them, they will consume a full wood for 1 fuel, then a full uranium to fulfill the last 3 fuel requirements, wasting 37 fuel.
+When outside the City, Workers and [Carts](#Carts) must consume whole units of resources to satisfy their night needs, e.g. if a worker carries 1 wood and 5 uranium on them, they will consume a full wood for 1 fuel, then a full unit of uranium to fulfill the last 3 fuel requirements, wasting 37 fuel.
 [Units](#Units) will always consume the least efficient resources first.

 Lastly, at night, [Units](#Units) gain 2x more Base [Cooldown](#Cooldown)

 Should any [Unit](#Units) during the night run out of fuel, they will be removed from the game and disappear into the night forever.
-Should a City run out of fuel however, the entire City with all of the [CityTiles](#CityTiles) it owns will fall into darkness and be removed from the game.
+Should a City run out of fuel, however, the entire City with all of the [CityTiles](#CityTiles) it owns will fall into darkness and be removed from the game.

 <table>
   <tr>